synxty/idea/index.md

 # _game-title_

-Step into the strategic world of _game-title_, a 2-player board and card game where you command a squad of 5 characters, each with unique powers and abilities.
-Engage in simultaneous gameplay across three phases per round: selection, planning, and battle.
-Assemble your squad wisely from a roster of characters, considering roles, types, origins, and souls to surprise your opponent.
-Victory awaits the mastermind who outmaneuvers and outwits their rival by eliminating all of their opponent's characters!
+Welcome to the strategic realm of _game-title_, a captivating 2-player board and card game.
+In this tactical showdown, you'll take command of a squad comprising 5 unique champions, each wielding distinct powers and abilities.
+The game unfolds in three dynamic phases per round: Selection, Planning, and Battle.
+Your task is to skillfully assemble a squad from a diverse roster of champions, considering factors like roles, types, origins, and souls to outsmart your opponent.
+Victory awaits the mastermind who adeptly maneuvers through each phase, eliminating all of their opponent's champions.
+Are you ready for the ultimate test of strategy and wit?

 ## 1. Game Overview